magnesj/ResInsight/docs/WellLogsAndPlots.md

 Curve visual appearance is controlled in the **Appearance** section:

-- **Color** -- Controls the color of the curve
+- **Color** -- Controls the color of the curve.
-- **Thickness** -- Number of pixels used to draw the curve
+- **Thickness** -- Number of pixels used to draw the curve.
-- **Point style** -- Defines the style used to draw the result points of the curve, select *None* to disable drawing of points
+- **Point style** -- Defines the style used to draw the result points of the curve, select *None* to disable drawing of points.
-- **Line style** -- Defines the the style used to draw the curve, select  *None* to disable line drawing
+- **Line style** -- Defines the the style used to draw the curve, select  *None* to disable line drawing.

 ### Well Log Extraction Curves

-Extraction curves acts as an artificial well log curve.
+Extraction curves acts as an artificial well log curves.
 Instead of probing the real well, a simulation model is probed instead.

 The property panel for an eclipse model is shown below: